Nonprofits in New York City have been giving away food since the late 1700s. To whom? The poor.

 exquisite just don’t apply.

-The kitchen-packaged food seems wholesome, and the factory-labeled food is partly strong on whole-grain, no-sugar-added, low-salt virtues.
+The kitchen-packaged food seems wholesome, and the factory-labeled food is partly strong on whole-grain, low-sugar, low-salt virtues.
 But the breakfast cereals are sugary (

 frosted) versions of their classic siblings.

-Some of the food is factory-packaged, but not labeled for individual sale, so discovering the ingredients requires research.
+Some of the packaged food is not labeled for individual sale, so discovering the ingredients requires research.
 The Cabo Primo burritos, for example, are identified only with a faint stock code

 71674.
 While the manufacturer does not admit to using that code, the Missouri Department of Elementary and Secondary Education fully documents that product, reassuring you, for example, that it satisfies the Whole Grain-Rich Criteria of the National School Lunch Program.

-In the packaging-waste epidemic exacerbated by the COVID-19 pandemic, Grab & Go is partly to blame.
+Grab & Go has contributed to the COVID-19 packaging-waste epidemic.
 Its strategy of embedded packaging wastes plastic in two ways:

 - Each meal is housed in a half-dozen packages, including even a plastic sleeve wrapping the spoon and napkin.